Mental Health Outcomes in Criminal Matters – You Need a Mental Health Lawyer

 Even if you do not fit the criteria for a section 32 Application, your mental health issues may still have some relevance to the Court when determining how to construct your sentence.

 Making a section 32 Application to the Court can be tricky.
 There are 2 discrete aspects to it.
 The first is whether the person charged fits the criteria to enable the Magistrate to deal with the matter pursuant to this diversionary measure, and the second is whether the person charged should be dealt with in that way (and this depends on a number of factors, including the nature of the offence, the relationship of the illness to the offending behaviour, subjective matters and so on).
 This is not an area of law where the person charged should attempt to represent him or herself.
 It requires a detailed understanding of this area of the law.

 Our mental health lawyers have made numerous successful section 32 applications, as well as other types of applications relating to mental health conditions as they may relate to criminal offences, and are very experienced with dealing with these types of matters

 so call us on (02) 9533 2269 and ask our Mental Health Lawyer about your options.

 Brigitte Simeonides & Associates – Criminal Lawyers Sydney

 Call - (02) 9533 2269

 Criminal Solicitor Sydney – More Info.

 - Criminal Defence Lawyers

-- Mental Health Outcomes in Criminal Matters (Section 32 Application)
+- Mental Health Outcomes in Criminal Matters – You Need a Mental Health Lawyer

 - Criminal Solicitor – Drink Driving